List of Community characters: Main

+Recurring

 Main characters

 The show revolves around the on-and-off campus exploits of seven students connected through their study group at Greendale Community College.

 Jeff Winger

 Jeffrey Tobias "Jeff" Winger (played by Joel McHale), born c.
 1974, is a sardonic, charismatic, and quick-witted ex-lawyer attending Greendale Community College.
 He was born in Denver, Colorado, to parents William and Doreen Winger.
-His father divorced his mother when he was very young and later had another child named Willy Jr., Jeff's half-brother.
-When he was 10, he was bullied and humiliated in front of his friends at a YMCA over a game of foosball, eventually wetting his pants.
+His father divorced his mother when Jeff was very young and later had another child named Willy Jr., Jeff's half-brother.
+At the age of 10, he was bullied and humiliated in front of his friends at a YMCA over a game of foosball, eventually wetting his pants.
 Unbeknownst to either of them at the time, the girl who beat him was his study-group peer Shirley, who was then 12 and a bully.
 He tells her that he had to change schools, as well as his hair, his clothes, even his personality because of the incident.
 In 1997, around age 19, Jeff submitted an audition tape for MTV's The Real World: Seattle, which would later come back to haunt him during an election for Greendale's student-body president.
 In the season 5 episode "Geothermal Escapism", as study-group member Troy is about to leave Greendale, Jeff discreetly reveals to him that he has "never set one foot outside Colorado".

 Because of his background experience as a lawyer and his confidence, many people, including Dean Pelton and Señor Chang, seek help from Jeff.
 Jeff's adventures include stints as a member of the debate team and substitute glee club, and editor of the school newspaper, as well as efforts to improve Chang's professional and love lives.
 Due to his competitive nature and air of superiority, Jeff has a problematic relationship with his accounting, billiards, and pottery professors, and he ends up doing poorly in their classes.
-One of his remarkable traits is his perfectly unkempt hair and the mystery of how he maintains its bed-headed perfection, which Dean Pelton describes as "crispy" to the touch.

-As the show progresses, Jeff starts dealing with his anxious and hateful feelings towards his father, who abandoned him.
-"Intermediate Documentary Filmmaking" presents his issues with the latter.
-By the end of the episode, Jeff realises that he has many things to say to his father, many of which come out towards Pierce when Jeff attacks him in a fit of rage.
-Also, in one of the timelines of "Remedial Chaos Theory", Pierce brings up the subject of Jeff's father, which Jeff immediately evades.
-Also, while attempting to come up with a toast for Shirley's wedding, Jeff drunkenly reveals that his jaded views on marriage result from the failure of his parents' marriage and his father subsequently leaving them.
-The season 3 finale, "Introduction to Finality", shows Jeff finally attempting to contact his father.
-He also admits that he thinks of himself as "broken".